syrupUSDT — Retail Risk Report

 Summary

-Pool composition (verified 2026-05-04 against Maple’s own AUM Details page): $379M Loans (87% — third-party institutional credit, 84% BTC + 16% XRP at 125–150% init level) + $43M Liquidity (10% — pool-owned PYUSD/USDC-AMM/USDT-AMM positions).
+Pool composition (structure verified against Maple’s own AUM Details page): roughly 85–90% Loans (third-party institutional credit, BTC-heavy + XRP at 125–150% init level) + roughly 10–15% Liquidity (pool-owned PYUSD/USDC-AMM/USDT-AMM positions, a thinner Liquidity layer than syrupUSDC); the dollar magnitudes shift with the book and are surfaced live on the dashboard rather than pinned here.
+Note the 125–150% figure is each loan’s funding collateral level, not a live health reading — the buffer that matters is how close current collateralization sits to par (100%), which the dashboard tracks.
 The Liquidity layer is at-par with the underlying asset and routes through Maple’s lending infrastructure as accounting wrapper, but is functionally pool-owned strategy custody, NOT third-party credit.
 “Overcollateralized at all times” applies to the loan book; the Liquidity layer is intentionally at par.

 The catch: syrupUSDT is more concentrated than syrupUSDC at the per-pool level, AND it shares borrowers with syrupUSDC.
-The largest single loan in syrupUSDT is $175M / ~41% of the pool — vs the largest loan in syrupUSDC at $200M / 16% of that pool.
+The largest single loan in syrupUSDT is ~40%+ of the pool — vs the largest loan in syrupUSDC at roughly mid-teens % of that pool (live figures on the dashboards).
 A single borrower default in syrupUSDT writes down ~40% of the principal in one event.
 And because the same borrowers borrow from BOTH pools, holding both syrupUSDC and syrupUSDT together does NOT diversify your credit exposure to those entities — it concentrates them.

 What you actually earn